|

 My friend indicated that from what he had observed and what his Indian acquaintances had told him, the Indians of South Africa no longer identify themselves by any language divisions, or indeed even by particular religious divisions.
 Muslims do maintain a separate corporate identity to some degree, especially in contrast to the Hindu community.
 One question in this regard was the degree to which Muslim or Hindu individuals could relate within the same family, or how these two communities would relate to a convert to Christianity.

-My friend and I spent a long time looking at information on these communities, his sources and the census categories, as well as other factors that might assist in clarifying our idea of the Indian entities.
+My friend and I spent a long time analysing information on these communities, his sources and the census categories, as well as other factors that might assist in clarifying our idea of the Indian entities.

 Previous Sources